-Exchange: If your country or state has a reciprocal exchange with France (check this site), then you can exchange your license for a French license without having to take any written or driving tests within one year of the beginning date on your carte de séjour.
-Currently, there are 15 US states that have this exchange: Arkansas, Colorado, Connecticut, Delaware, Florida, Illinois, Kansas, Kentucky, Michigan, New Hampshire, Ohio, Pennsylvania, South Carolina, Texas, and Virginia as well as Australia, New Zealand, South Africa and a few Canadian provinces: Alberta, Manitoba, New Brunswick, Prince Edward Island, Ontario and Quebec.
+Exchange: If your country or state has an exchange with France (check the PDF list here), then you can exchange your license for a French license without having to take any written or driving tests within one year of the beginning date on your carte de séjour.
+As of 2014, there are 18 US states that have this exchange: Arkansas, Colorado, Connecticut, Delaware, Florida, Illinois, Iowa, Kansas, Maryland, Massachusetts, Michigan, New Hampshire, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Virginia and West Virginia as well as Australia, New Zealand, South Africa and 8 Canadian provinces: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland & Labrador, Prince Edward Island, Ontario and Quebec.
 If you do not do the exchange within the one year period, then you will have to take the tests in order to obtain a French license, though some préfectures are lenient on the one year rule.
 Also keep in mind that this exchange is not necessarily reciprocal - some US states may not let you exchange a French license for an American one, even though France allows it.
 If you do move back to the US, check with your state to see if you need to take the driving tests again!

 The Hard Way: If you cannot do the exchange, then you must obtain a driver's license the hard way.
 You will have to pass a multiple choice test before you can take the road test.
 Driving school is very expensive in France though, so expect to pay hundreds of euros if you don't need a lot of practice and over a thousand euros if you do need practice.
 (For example, the cheapest school found in the center of Bordeaux was 600€, including exam fees, a study booklet to borrow, and 8 hours of driving.)
 The whole process takes at least two to three months to obtain a French driver's license.